Admission to a Graduate Program

 - Completion of ELS Level 112

-International students, except for those entitled to establish a legal domicile in South Dakota, are required to purchase the South Dakota Board of Regents’ endorsed student health insurance plan for themselves.
+International students, except for those entitled to establish legal domicile in South Dakota, are required to purchase the South Dakota Board of Regents’ endorsed student health insurance plan for themselves.
 (See BOR Policy 3.5.2).
-F-1 visa holders are requite to have health insurance during their entire state in the United States, as well.
+F-1 visa holders are required to have health insurance during their entire state in the United States, as well.

 Upon admission, the Certificate of Financial Responsibility and official proof of financial ability (official bank statements and notarized letters of support) must be received before the University can issue Form I-20.
-It is strongly suggested that applicants submit these document along with the rest of their application materials to reduce any delay in arranging their F-1 visa appointment.
+It is strongly suggested that applicants submit these documents along with the rest of their application materials to reduce any delay in arranging their F-1 visa appointment.

 The Application